The 5 Best Headshot Photographers in NYC — An Honest Guide from a Working Headshot Photographer

 Most “best headshot photographers in NYC” lists are compiled by content writers who’ve never sat for headshots, never watched a casting director flick through Actors Access thumbnails, and never had to tell a client their old headshots were working against them.
 This one is written by someone who does this work every day.
 My criteria:

 3. They’re professionals.
 Reliable, communicative, respectful of your money and what’s at stake for you, and empathetic to your experience in front of the camera.
+These are all pros in every sense of the word, not just good photographers.

 4. They have a distinct point of view.
 Each one is genuinely best-in-class at something different, so you can match the photographer to your particular need.